Four Kids and It: Reception

 Guy Lodge of Variety wrote, "'Careful what you wish for' may have been the essential moral takeaway from the sourcebooks, but that wasn't to discourage wishing for anything at all: In all respects, this serviceable but anodyne programmer could dream a bit bigger."
 Justin Lowe of The Hollywood Reporter called it "More curio than classic, Four Kids and It may hold children's attention (and sometimes test adults' patience) over the movie's brief running time, but seems unlikely to inspire many a second viewing."
 Anna Smith of Empire wrote: "The kids and Caine are good, but this lacks the magic of its source novels.
 Younger children may enjoy it, but its attempts to entertain older viewers mostly fall flat."

-The film earned $588,001 at the global box office.
+The film grossed $798,211 worldwide.